 Explore the French Riviera with RoMEA

-From St Tropez to the Italian border, where the Alps Mountain Range meets the Mediterranean Sea, Europe’s most exclusive charter destination remains one of the most alluring yachting venues in the world.
+From St Tropez to the Italian border, where the Alps Mountain Range meets the Mediterranean Sea, French Riviera is Europe’s most exclusive charter destination and remains one of the most alluring yachting venues in the world.

 In this famous corner of southern France, shopping is an art form, eating out is high-end seduction and the streets are catwalks for the wealthy and well heeled.
 Its heritage is defined by glamorous personalities like Grace Kelly and Sofia Loren and its calendar is spiced with events like the Formula 1 Grand Prix on Monaco’s street circuit and the Cannes International Film Festival.
 As the birthplace of yacht charter holidays, the Côte d’Azur (or French Riviera) remains the spiritual home of the superyacht and the world’s most indulgent A-list playground.